 All applications shall be complete before acceptance for review and decision making.
 A determination of completeness is a determination that all required documents and plans have been submitted in sufficient number, and that all fees have been paid.
-A determination of completeness is not a determination of compliance with substantive standards and criteria.
+A determination of completeness is not a determination of completeness.